 PLEASE READ the preliminary notes before you start:

 Preliminary Information 1: Restart your computer after installing the CAC enabler before trying to access the CAC enabled site

 Preliminary Information 2: Installing multiple enabling programs will cause your system to NOT work.
 Here's how to uninstall CAC enablers.

-Preliminary Information 3: Some of the CAC enablers below will ask for a "keychain password."
-It is really asking for your CAC PIN.
+Preliminary Information 3: Some of the CAC enablers below will ask for a "keychain password" (like the image below).
+You need to enter your CAC PIN.
 Make sure if it asks for your Keychain password after you select your CAC certificate, that you use your CAC [6-8 digit / all number] PIN.

 If you block your CAC, you'll have to visit an ID card office to get it unblocked.
 PKard has the capability to show you when your CAC is blocked.
 The other enablers do not have this capability.

 Table 1: See which CAC enabling program will work with your version of Mac OS